 I know for a fact that my son would never keep a bracelet on, but some children would.
 If he absolutely will not wear a bracelet, an alternative could be a temporary tattoo.

 Be careful to research the type of ink in the temporary tattoo.
 I would want to be sure the ink is nontoxic because toxins can cause serious problems for a child with autism.
 As many health experts say, if you wouldn’t eat it, you shouldn’t put it on your skin because whatever is on your skin goes straight into your body and into the bloodstream, cells and tissues.
-More on this in future article.

 11. If she can write and/or speak, teach your child to write and say her name, address, phone number and her parents' names.